Archibald Primrose, 5th Earl of Rosebery: Place-name tributes

 The Oatlands area in the South Side of Glasgow was laid out in the late 19th and early 20th centuries, contemporary with Rosebery's most prominent period.
 The area is much changed since it was originally laid out, but several of the original street names had an association with him or areas around his estate to the northwest of Edinburgh: Rosebery Street, Dalmeny Street, Queensferry Street, Granton Street and Cramond Street.

 In London, Rosebery Avenue, running between Holborn and Clerkenwell, was named after him, in recognition of his service as the London County Council's first chairman.

 Rosebery, New South Wales, a suburb of Sydney, is named after him.
 A major street, Dalmeny Avenue, runs through the area.
 Rosebery, Tasmania is also named after him, via the name of a mining company.
 Dalmeny, New South Wales, a suburb on the New South Wales South Coast, is named after him.
 Roseberry Avenue in the suburb of South Perth, Western Australia, is also named after him.
 The former township of Rosebery in South Australia (now part of Collinswood) was named for him, as was modern-day Rosebery Lane in Collinswood.
-Rosebery in the north west of Victoria, some 15 km south of Hopetoun is also named after him.

-Rosebery House, Epsom College, in Epsom, is named after him.

-Rosebery School sits on an area of land given to the borough by Lord Rosebery.

-In October 1895 Lord Rosebery opened the new Liberal Club on Westborough, in Scarborough, only months after resigning as Prime Minister.
-The building now houses a Wetherspoons, which is named in his honour.